-Heather Te Huia is an experienced early childhood centre manager, former political lobbyist, and in 1995 was nominated for and accepted a Queens Service Medal by the Ministry of Education for her services to early childhood education.
+Heather Te Huia is an experienced early childhood centre manager, former political lobbyist, and in 1995 was nominated for and accepted a Queens Service Medal for her services to early childhood education.

 What was your early life like?

 I come from a large family and life was not very good as a child.
 However, I have good memories of running away daily to a local kindergarten in Gisborne where I lived after I was born, and my mum being phoned and told to come and get me as I was too young for kindergarten.
 This went on until finally they let me stay.

 Both my mum and my older sister were in early childhood education in Tauranga where we moved to when I was a young child and I spent time at both of their early childhood education services.